-- Requires a lot of work from the executor.
-The executor has to spend time on the judicial accounting in New York, time he could have spend on his professional and personal pursuits.
+- It requires a lot of work from the executor.
+The executor has to spend time on the judicial accounting in New York, the time he could have spent on his professional and personal pursuits.
 The executor will not be paid extra for the work of providing an accounting.

 - Gives Beneficiaries Another Reason to Complain.
 To add insult to injury, the beneficiaries will complain that the executor is spending too much on lawyers and accountants, for the judicial accounting in New York, even though it is the beneficiaries themselves who created the accounting situation in the first place.

 - Exposes the Executor to Potential Liability.
 Once the executor files the judicial accounting in New York, the beneficiaries’ attorney will try to find inconsistencies in order to extract a settlement from the executor.